kushaldas/pym/docs/index.rst

 This is a simple book to learn Python programming language, it is for the programmers who are new to Python.

+You can find the latest version of the book `here <https://pymbook.readthedocs.io/en/latest/>`_.

 If you are new to command line in Linux, you can read `lym <https://lym.readthedocs.io/>`_.

 Contents: